openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Register "unsupported_credential_type", "unsupported_credential_format" and "invalid_or_missing_nonce"

+## Well-Known URI Registry

+This specification registers the well-known URI defined in (#credential-issuer-wellknown) in the IANA Well-Known URI registry defined in RFC 5785 [@!RFC5785].

+### Registry Contents

+* URI suffix: openid-credential-issuer
+* Change controller: OpenID Foundation Artifact Binding Working Group - openid-specs-ab@lists.openid.net
+* Specification document: (#credential-issuer-wellknown) of this document
+* Related information: (none)

 # Acknowledgements {#Acknowledgements}

-We would like to thank David Chadwick, John Bradley, Mark Haine, Alen Horvat, Michael B. Jones, Kenichi Nakamura, Oliver Terbu and David Waite for their valuable contributions to this specification.
+We would like to thank Daniel McGrogan, David Chadwick, John Bradley, Mark Haine, Alen Horvat, Michael B. Jones, Kenichi Nakamura, Oliver Terbu and David Waite for their valuable contributions to this specification.

 # Notices